grafana/xk6-replit/README.md

 You can drop into a REPL from within an existing k6 test by doing the following:
 1. Import from `k6/x/replit`.
-2. Use the `replit.with` function to block the script execution.
+2. Use the `replit.run` function to block the script execution.
 3. Optionally pass an object containing the context you want to interact with (including variables, modules, etc.).
 4. Run REPLIT.